localstack/docs/content/en/user-guide/chaos-engineering/_index.md

 ## Introduction

-Chaos engineering via LocalStack is a method to enhance system resilience by deliberately introducing controlled disruptions.
+Chaos Engineering via LocalStack is a method to enhance system resilience by deliberately introducing controlled disruptions.
 This technique takes different forms depending on the team:

 - Software developers focus on application behavior and error response